 @semaphoreci Just had the Semaphore CI re-design rolled-out to my UI, I think this might the only case I have ever seen where a re-design has improved everything.
 Nothing has gone backwards or is bothersome.
 That's how to do a re-design, loads of subtle improvments & polish.— Sean Hinton (@SeanHinton18) April 6, 2021

 …and I think this might be the only case I have ever seen someone praising a redesign.
-I promise this person isn’t my friend or relative.
+I promise this person is neither my friend nor relative.